selezne/Default_prediction/README.md

 The data set is information about individuals who, during the period under study, went into default or did not go into default(have active overdue debt).

 There are two datasets available:
-- train for model training;
+- Training for model training;
-- test for the final evaluation of the model.
+- Test for the final evaluation of the model.

 Target attribute - client default: 1 - a default was recorded for the client at the time of data collection, 0 - no default was recorded for the client at the time of data collection.